 Ph.D.
 Harvard University

 Joshua King's primary research interests include the history and theory of reading; the relationship between religion and literature; and the history and theory of poetic form (especially prosody).

-Imagined Spiritual Communities in Britain's Age of Print (forthcoming with Ohio State University Press, in the Religion, Literature, and Postsecular Studies book series)
+Imagined Spiritual Communities in Britain's Age of Print (forthcoming fall 2015 with Ohio State University Press, in the Religion, Literature, and Postsecular Studies book series)